 Ablexis' AlivaMab™ Mouse technology, a world-class transgenic mouse platform, is being developed to provide the foundation for the efficient discovery and development of the next wave of human therapeutic antibodies to treat human diseases.
 Ablexis will commercialize the AlivaMab™ Mouse platform through creative partnering strategies.

-Aquinox is committed to the discovery, development, and commercialization of novel and targeted small molecule therapeutics for the treatment of cancer and inflammatory disease.
-Aquinox's scientific founders discovered a unique biochemical enzyme called SH2 — containing inositol 5' — phosphatase (known as SHIP), which can be harnessed in the treatment of disorders such as multiple myeloma, leukemia, lymphoma, inflammation, allergy and autoimmune diseases.
+Aquinox is developing novel small molecule therapeutics for the treatment of cancer and inflammatory disease.
+Aquinox's scientific founders discovered a unique biochemical enzyme called SH2-containing inositol 5'-phosphatase (known as SHIP), which can be harnessed in the treatment of disorders such as multiple myeloma, leukemia, lymphoma, inflammation, allergy and autoimmune diseases.
 The lead candidate, AQX-1125, is being tested in Phase 2a studies of airway inflammation.

 Palo Alto, CA

 Aviir is developing cutting-edge, convenient molecular diagnostic tests enabling accurate diagnosis and prognosis of cardiovascular disease.
 The company’s proprietary technology applies a deep understanding of disease marker proteins and advanced biostatistics to build prognostic profiles for atherosclerosis and is also aiming to develop a prognostic test for insulin resistance in the future.

 Biodesy is a life science instrumentation company that has developed a unique and highly sensitive means of detecting conformational change in proteins and other biological molecules.
 The technology can be used to measure functional activation in a protein upon binding drugs or ligands, in real time and without the need for a crystal structure.